 It also integrates and syncs with your GitHub and BitBucket repositories seamlessly.

 To start building a multilingual Android app you need to collect the content from your app into resource files (.xml):

 Once you provide the translation, the Android OS will choose the resources that match the user’s locale – as described above.
 If your application has several languages available – the system will select the language that the user’s device is using.

 The content of your app is loaded in your project’s “res” folder.
-Additionally, Android can load resources from different folders based of the device configuration and locale.
-It will also choose the correct value for that string at runtime by loading the appropriate strings.xml file from a matching “res/values” directory.
+Additionally, Android can load resources from different folders based on the device configuration and locale.
+It will also choose the correct value for that string at runtime by loading the appropriate strings.XML file from a matching “res/values” directory.

 The user’s default language acts as a preferred option when a translation exists and it’s used instead.
 If the user is located in Switzerland, and the phone language is set to French, Android will first look for a folder called fr-rCH, and if it can’t find it, it searches for a folder called values-fr and… displays the appropriate language according to the user’s device.

 Now you have a ready-to-go manual.
 Good luck with conquering the world with that insane app of yours!